srinivas-maddikunta/brightspot-cms/docs/editorial-guide/roles-and-permissions/all.rst

+.. |emDash| raw:: html

+   &#8212;

 Roles, Users, and Permissions
 =============================

-Brightspot limits access to certain features based on a user's role.
-The following sections describe how to design roles, create new users, and assign roles to those users.
+Brightspot uses permissions to limit access to certain features based on a user's role.
+The following sections describe permissions, how to design roles, create new users, and assign roles to those users.

+.. include:: understanding_permissions.rst
 .. include:: roles.rst
 .. include:: users.rst